wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 4.3.2.2 =
+* [Note] Just a quick note to let you know that we will be focusing on a major project in the next few weeks, so both development and customer support might be less responsive than usual.
+Please be patient, and refrain from submitting the same request more than once.
+Thank you!
+* [New] Slimstat now speaks Belarusian thanks to Natasha from [UStarCash](https://www.ustarcash.com/).
+* [Fix] Bug in Javascript tracker with Async mode enabled was duplicating entries in the Access Log.
+* [Fix] Variable type mismatch was preventing scheduled posts from publishing (thank you, [Salpertriere](https://wordpress.org/support/topic/latest-version-stops-scheduled-posts-from-publishing?replies=5#post-8365376))
+* [Fix] Some Javascript strings (used to generate the charts) where not correctly encoded and were breaking the source code in certain localizations.

 = 4.3.2.1 =
 * [Fix] Some static text ( var_ ) sneaked into the source code.
 Apologies for the inconvenience.